 Managing Call Volume

 For businesses with lots of incoming customer calls, a hosted PBX system is an ideal solution to make sure all calls are handled and the business has the highest possibility to succeed.
-In a recent article for Business IT, contributor Adam Turner noted that with features like call transfer, on-hold music and interactive voice response menus for routing calls to appropriate departments, hosted PBX systems can help to improve a business’s communications.
+In a recent article for Business IT, contributor Adam Turner noted that with features like call transfer, music on transfer, and interactive voice response menus for routing calls to appropriate departments, hosted PBX systems can help to improve a business’s communications.

 In general, a private branch exchange system employs a switchboard to direct calls appropriately around to various business extensions and departments.
 Hosted PBX systems can be especially beneficial for small businesses as they are highly affordable compared with other PBX communication options like in-house or on-premise solutions frequently used by larger corporations.
 These on-premise PBX solutions require the hardware for the switchboard to be located at the office site, requiring more resources and management than cloud-based options.
 With hosted PBX, small businesses can receive all the benefits that larger enterprises pay more money for.